 You need to focus your attention on practical, job ready skills.

 Those successful software developers, programmers, software engineers are focused on the specific subjects they really like and are good at.
-In most cases, these people are highly educated in job-ready skills they can get in a shorter time than a standard College Degree.
+In most cases, these people are highly educated in job-ready skills they can get in a shorter time than a standard College Degree, which is the typical software engineering requirement.
 As a result, they are equipped with practical knowledge they can use in a new job and further develop these skills while working.
 You can then run your Software Development company, and obviously, you don’t need a formal degree to do so as long as you have relevant skills and experience to be successful in this field.

 You don’t need advanced math skills to learn how to become a software developer.